OpenEvalProject/evals/manuscripts/elife-74998/v2/manuscript.md

 For generating spike density functions (SDFs), firing rates of each neuron were calculated in 250 ms bins (from –1.5 sec to 3 s after the onset of target sniffing) and averaged across the sniffing trials.
 For the averaged SDF of target neurons, the averaged firing rates of individual neurons were normalized by their maximum firing rate, and then averaged across all target neurons.

-## Target neuron consistency analysis
+### Target neuron consistency analysis

 To analyze the consistency of neuronal response to the targets across sessions, the z-scores for social and object targets and left and right sidedness in the first S-O session were plotted against those in the second S-O session and their correlation were tested.
-The z-scores for each neuron were defined as (FRT - µC)/σ C, in which FRT is the mean firing rate during sniffing of each target (E, S, or O), while µC and σC are the mean and one standard deviation (SD) of the instantaneous firing rates at the center zone, respectively.
+The z-scores for each neuron were defined as (FRT - µC)/$\sigma$ C, in which FRT is the mean firing rate during sniffing of each target (E, S, or O), while µC and $\sigma$C are the mean and one standard deviation (SD) of the instantaneous firing rates at the center zone, respectively.

 For examining the effect of proximity on magnitude of firing rate response to the targets, the absolute z-scores during proximal and distal interactions were calculated for both S and O targets, normalized to the firing rate at the center zone.

 Trial-to-trial consistency (%) of neuronal response to targets was calculated for social and object neurons.
 For each target neuron, z-scores were calculated for each sniffing trial (from onset of interaction to the end).
 Trial consistency of each increasing and decreasing target neuron was evaluated through calculating the percentage of trials with a positive or negative z-score, respectively.

-## Neural decoding of target via the support vector machine (SVM)
+### Neural decoding of target via the support vector machine (SVM)

 Single and population neuronal decoding of targets were assessed by SVM classifier.
 For individual neuron analysis, 10 left and 10 right sniffing trials (for E-E session) or 10 social and 10 object sniffing trials (for S-O session) were randomly selected.
 We adopted leave-one-out cross validation, in which a single trial was removed from each of the two groups (left and right groups or social and object groups) and tested for prediction.
 Based on the firing rates of the remaining 18 sniffing trials (training trials), we predicted which side (left or right) or target (social or object) the 2 removed trials (test trials) belong to.
 Each of the 10 trials was removed one at a time for prediction.
 For each neuron, this process was repeated 100 times, and the average prediction accuracy (%) was calculated.
 Correct neurons were defined as neurons with a decoding accuracy >55% (above chance level).

 For population decoding, given number of neurons were randomly selected according to the ensemble size and their trials were combined for decoding analysis.
 This process of random selection of neurons was repeated 100 times to derive 100 decoding accuracy values per ensemble size.
 Since at least 10 sniffing trials were required for each group, neurons with less than 10 sniffing trials for any of left and right sidedness or social and object targets were removed from analysis.
 We have modified an open source code (Bae et al., 2021), which uses MATLAB ‘fitcsvm’ function for SVM decoding.

-## Instantaneous firing rate and firing rate variability analysis
+### Instantaneous firing rate and firing rate variability analysis

 For instantaneous firing rate analysis, 30 min linear chamber sessions were divided into 1800 time-bins (3 s time-bin of 1 s steps).
 Firing rate range is the difference between maximum and minimum instantaneous firing rate.
 The normalized instantaneous firing rate of each neuron was calculated by dividing each instantaneous firing rate by the maximum instantaneous firing rate.
 Sigma (Hz) for each neuron was defined as 1 standard deviation (1SD; includes 68% of data) value of the 1800 instantaneous firing rates.

-## Maximum Δ firing rate analysis
+### Maximum Δ firing rate analysis

 We divided the linear chamber into five equal-area sections (each 9 cm in length), and the firing rates in in-zone areas were compared to that of the center zone.
 Maximum Δ firing rate of a neuron is the maximum value between absolute firing rate differences between the firing rates at two in-zones and the firing rate at center zone ((|FRI1 – FRC| and |FRI2 – FRC|) where FRc is the firing rate at the center zone and FRI1 and FRI2 are the firing rates at two in-zones).
 The two in-zones are left and right in the E-E session, and social and object in the first and second S-O sessions.

 The normalized maximum Δ firing rate is the maximum value between absolute normalized firing rate differences between the firing rates at two in-zones and the firing rate at the center zone (|(FRI1 – FRC)/(FRI1 +FRC)| and |(FRI2 – FRC)/(FRI2 +FRC)|).

-## Burst analysis
+### Burst analysis

 Interspike interval (ISI) is the time between two consecutive spikes (in ms).
 For the average ISI histogram, ISI ≤200ms were extracted for each neuron, and the ISI histogram values of individual neurons were averaged.